charley-padron/Stock-Analyzer/README.md

 More features will be added with the next versions, such as adding a database to remove the need for CSV files, complete further analysis of the stocks, and finally integrating this program with the automated trading program.

+# Running the Program

+This program requires you to have pandas, requests and json libraries.

+If you don't have them, open up command line on Windows and type in pip install *Library Name*.
+For example, if you don't have requests just type in pip install requests.

+Next, you'll need an API key from IEX, they have different tiers including a free teir.
+The key can be obtained here: https://iextrading.com/developer/

+After you have all the required libraries and an API key, you'll need to edit the config file.
+Underneath [DEFAULT] you can see KEY = , after the equal sign enter your secret key and under PUB_KEY = , you can add your publishable key.

+Next download the python file, config file and the SP500Data.csv files and make sure they are all on the same directory.

+Now you can run the python program.

 This is the second version of this project.
 Previosly, I had used alpha vantage to get the historical data of stocks listed under the S&P 500 index.
 Alpha vantage had the disadvantage of only allowing 5 calls per minute which would cause the program to take
 100 minutes to get the historical data for the constituents of the S&P 500.